-- The council is working on a replacement single Local Plan which will run for the period 2016 and 2036.
-Suitable development sites have been identified and Regulation 18 consultation took place from the 7th May to the 19th June 2019.
-This followed the stage of considering sites brought forward through the 'call for sites' process and commissioning evidence.
+- 1.6 The council is working on a replacement single Local Plan which will run for the period 2016 and 2036.
+The Proposed Submission Version of the New Local Plan, Regulation 19 consultation took place in January/ February 2022.
+This followed the considering of sites brought forward through the 'call for sites' process and commissioning evidence.
 As part of evidence gathering the council in partnership with adjoining authorities commissioned Opinion Research Services, (ORS) to produce a Strategic Housing Market Assessment (SHMA) in order to identify a functional Housing Market Area and provide an objectively assessed need (OAN) for North Norfolk.
 Since then, the publication of the National Planning Policy Framework requires a new approach to establishing a housing need.
 The new approach (the national standard methodology) would resulted in an increase in the future requirement from a current average of 409 dwellings per year identified in the Central Norfolk Strategic Housing Market Assessment 2017 to an annual baseline requirement to deliver 5531 net additional dwellings. - 1.7 In 2019 the Council commissioned Opinion Research Services to undertake a partial review of the 2017 SHMA.
 In light of this evidence, the Council resolved not to follow the national standard methodology when assessing local need for new homes but instead to base its assessment of future needs on the 2016-based projections (rather than the 2014 based Projections required by the standard methodology).
-As a result of this the requirement is now to deliver 479 net additional dwellings per year. - More information on Local Plan preparation is contained in the Local Development Scheme or alternatively more information can be found at www.north-norfolk.gov.uk/localplan. - 1.9 During the year commencing April 2020 to March 2021, 481 dwellings were completed in the District.
+As a result of this the requirement is now to deliver 479 net additional dwellings per year. - 1.8 More information on Local Plan preparation is contained in the Local Development Scheme or alternatively more information can be found at www.north-norfolk.gov.uk/localplan. - 1.9 During the year commencing April 2021 to March 2022, 516 dwellings were completed in the District.
 Completion rates in each of the preceding four years 2016 -21 exceeded the requirement for dwellings identified in the most up to date evidence (SHMA).
-Since April 2016, the base year for the proposed new Local Plan, some 2,422 additional dwellings have been delivered in North Norfolk, of which 1,934 were new builds. - 1.10 Increasing the supply of affordable housing continues to remain a key priority for the Council. - 1.11 North Norfolk District Council's Housing Delivery Incentive Scheme was revised and then published in June 2017 after being first introduced in September 2013.
+Since April 2016, the base year for the proposed new Local Plan, some 2,938 additional dwellings have been delivered in North Norfolk, of which 2,266 were new builds. - 1.10 Increasing the supply of affordable housing continues to remain a key priority for the Council. - 1.11 North Norfolk District Council's Housing Delivery Incentive Scheme was revised and then published in June 2017 after being first introduced in September 2013.
 The scheme was designed to speed up the delivery of approved housing development, as well as a response to difficult economic conditions.
 The revised scheme considered: - The gap between the number of dwellings required and those being built; - The abolition of the national Code for Sustainable Homes and replaced its building standards with enhanced Building Regulation requirements which apply to all new dwellings; - Recovery of the Market where many of the national house builders reported improved profit margins; - The publication of a new Housing White Paper which includes some provisions which would further assist with scheme viability - 1.12 In the period 2016/17: 1159 planning permissions were granted for dwellings, 649 of these were for dwellings on allocated sites (Reserved Matters/ Full/ Outline).
 220 affordable dwellings, formed part of the total.